 What Are Temporary Orders For?

 Let’s say a couple decides to divorce.
 The husband moves out, and the wife who stays in the family home needs money to pay the bills and feed the kids.
 Divorce proceedings can take months, if not years, before going to trial.
 The wife may realize that her kids would starve long before the divorce makes it to court.
-So with the help of an attorney, she can go to court and request the judge to grant her a temporary order.
+So with the help of an attorney, she can go to court and request the judge to grant her a temporary order for relief during her divorce in Albany.
 Once this is done, a hearing will be schedule, at which the judge will issue a decision.

 Temporary orders will:

 - Freeze assets to prevent one or the other spouse from spending or hiding property held in the marital estate;

 - Determine temporary alimony and child support until the divorce is finalized;